programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ## Initiate a Dashboard Instance

+This is just the formalities of creating a dashboard.
+To use a template that controls how our dashboard will look, we use the LITERA theme from [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/) (`dbc`).

 ```
 app = dash.Dash(__name__, external_stylesheets=[dbc.themes.LITERA])
 server = app.server
 ```

-Code explanation: This is just the formalities of creating a dashboard.
-To use a template that controls how our dashboard will look, we use the LITERA theme from [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/) (`dbc`).
 You can choose any theme you prefer from [this list](https://dash-bootstrap-components.opensource.faculty.ai/docs/themes/).

 ### Coding the Frontend